hieutran21198/ai-agent-models/README.md

 There is example configuration that I used for config neovim.

 1. Deadly simple autocompletion for Neovim.
-Which is not depended on `cmp`.
+Which is not based on `cmp`.

 ```lua
 require('bropilot').setup({